🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Also, don’t forget to pre-soak the material.
 Rehydrating the cannabis before washing is important, until it feels supple in your hands before washing.
 Even fresh frozen may need a 10-minute soak while dried and cured bud takes 30-40mins.

 There are several ways to hand wash hash.
-The most basic is with a long wooden cooking spoon, oversized spatula, or even a small paddle.
-Another way is to use kitchen hand mixers, just like the kind you’d use to mix cake batter.
-One popular alternative to the kitchen mixer is to purchase a long paint mixer and attach it to a drill.
-This is a nice hybrid between hand and machine mixing.
+The most basic is with a long metal serving/stirring spoon, oversized spatula, or even a small plastic or metal paddle.
+One popular hybrid hand-mixing method is to purchase a long paint mixer and attach it to a drill.
+This is a nice hybrid between hand and machine mixing, but it risks pulverizing the material and contaminating your hash with tons of chlorophyll.

 - Gentler on the cannabis material